 It was a simple response to this request, to sign the letter, that seeded our book in my imagination.
 How could these words be removed?
 What did that teach children about the importance of wild places.
 When you work in the world of words, language, such things have power.
 How can we teach children that bluebells are important, that acorns have value, if the words are not important enough to be in the dictionary found in most schools?

-I can’t remember now how it happened, but I emailed Robert MacFarlane to ask if he might be interested in working with me.
+I took courage in both hands.
+I emailed Robert MacFarlane to ask if he might be interested in working with me.
 At the very least I wanted to do a series of paintings to make into a book, with dictionary definitions beside them.
 I never imagined that he would wish to make the book something much much more than this.
 It turned out that he too was thinking of something, trying to form a book in his mind also.
 His desire is to cast spells of language to summon the words back into common usage.
 A ‘spelling’ book in more ways than one.
 He announced at Hay Festival that we were working on the project together, but we had still to find a publisher who would take the idea and run with it.

 (So, confession time.
 He talked of making a book for children.
 My hackles went up, just a little.
 Next thing I did was email him saying I didn’t want it to be a ‘children’s book’.
 Just a book.
 When adult authors write for children, they often get it quite wrong.
 And then I started suggesting that he made no compromise in how he writes in order to create a book for children.
 I remember pressing the send button on the email, then thinking, oops.
 Erm.
 Was I telling Robert MacFarlane how to write a book?
 Oh dear.
 It was ok though, because he started telling me ways of drawing the pictures too.
 Which was fine.
 We have a joint vision for this book.
 This is the first time in years I have collaborated with a writer and now that I have stopped telling him how to write, well, even when I did, that is what it is.
 Words and pictures.
 We thought it best that he do the words and I do the pictures but I confess, I haven’t yet seen his drawings.
 They might be as wonderful as his words.)